The Alinyu

 had returned to the world.

-short.
+Yet, the lives of men are short.
 With great mourning the world saw

-the passing of Lôr Swingsword, the Klar-Cil, the Champion of
+the passing of Lôr Swingsword, the Klar-Cil, the Champion of the

 forces of Good.
-With the death of the Klar-cil, a dark shadow
+With the death of the Klar-cil, a dark shadow passed

 over the lands of men.
-Without so powerful a leader as Lôr,
+Without so powerful a leader as Lôr, the human

 peoples quarreled bitterly amongst themselves, dividing into several